farihakhan/STAT545-hw-khan-fariha/hw_03/readme.md

 Difficulties:
 I spent a lot of time trying to format a list into my README doc, but I was still unable to get the output I was looking for.

 When making output tables using the kable() function, I found that using results='asis' displayed the info in plain linear text.
 I changed the chunk configuration to results='markup' to display the data is a cleaner format.
+I also found that I needed to seperate my code chunks in order to display a table and a plot.